⏳ 15 min read · Last updated: May 2026

 After a few months, the root ball will become massive.
 A dense root system traps dead plant matter.
 This decaying material invites bacteria and ruins water quality.
 You must maintain the roots just like you maintain the green tops.

 During your bi-weekly reservoir change, inspect the root mass.
 Trim away any brown, mushy, or stringy roots using sharp scissors.
 Healthy roots appear white or light tan.
-For the full reservoir change process, my guide on how often to change hydroponic water covers exactly when and how to do a proper flush.
+For the full reservoir change process, the guide on how often to change hydroponic water covers exactly when and how to do a proper flush.
 To clean jars, diluted hydrogen peroxide works well.
 White vinegar is a safer alternative if you have pets.
-Always rinse the container before adding plants back in.
+Always rinse the container thoroughly before adding plants back in.

 🧯 What To Do If Yields Slow Down